COSMOS-Web: A history of galaxy migrations over the stellar mass-star formation rate plane: SED modeling with \

 For this study, we analyze the results of mock analyses of several parameters directly measured from the SFHs.
 Specifically, the $\Phidt$ and $\rdt$ for several $\Delta t$ values.
-We find an absolute bias lower than 1$^\circ$, and a $\sigma_{\textrm{MAD}}$ between $20^\circ$ and $16^\circ$ for $\Phidt$ measured with $\Delta t=300$ and 1000\,Myr, respectively.
+We find a $\sigma_{\textrm{MAD}}$ between $16^\circ$ and $20^\circ$ for $\Phidt$ measured with $\Delta t=1000$ and 300\,Myr, respectively.
+We find an absolute bias lower than 1$^\circ$, but this is likely due to the sign of the bias changing throughout the distribution.
+The bias is positive for negative $\Phidt$ values and negative for positive $\Phidt$ values, leading to a vanishing effect when the bias is measured over the full angle range.
+When measuring the bias as a function of $\Phidt$, the bias remains confined to the range of $-20^\circ \lesssim \text{bias}(\Phidt) \lesssim 20^\circ$.
+Therefore, a measured negative (positive) $\Phidt$ could be even more negative (positive) if this bias were corrected.
 We note a bimodality in the values of $\Phidt$, but this bimodality is present by construction in the COSMOS-Web data with a low fraction of SFH with a constant SFR or slowly declining SFR. $\rdt$ presents an absolute bias lower than 0.3\,dex/Gyr and relatively low $\sigma_{\textrm{MAD}}$ going from 1 to 0.4 dex/Gyr for $\Delta t$ measured with 300 and 1000\,Myr, respectively.
 This observed variation on the $\sigma_{\textrm{MAD}}$ for the $\rdt$ parameter may be attributed to the inherent stochasticity of recent SFHs or even the time resolution, given the broad-band photometric coverage of our data set \citep{Zibetti2024}.